Rita-Santoso/homework/in_progress.md

 The image is a sketch of the timeline of the piece to plan it beforehand.
 I want to make a video or gif that shows a neuron reassembling into an artificial neuron.
-The piece will reflect the transition of society from a natural state to heavy reliance on technology and machine learning.
+The piece reflects the modern societal transition from a natural state of thinking to a heavy reliance on technology and machine learning.
-It also shows the complexity of a biological neuron compared to the simplicity of an artificial one.
+It also shows the complexity of a biological neuron versus the simplicity of an artificial one.

 ![In Progress Sketch](in_progress.jpg)